 The trail from the Wiñay Wayna to Machu Picchu is clearly marked and takes about 1.5 hours.
 We'll wake early at 4.30am, have breakfast and set off on the trail again by 5.30am to get to Machu Picchu before sunrise.
 The sky starts getting light by 5:30am and the first rays of the sun reach Machu Picchu at about 7am.
 The trail contours a mountainside and drops into cloud forest before coming to an almost vertical flight of 50 steps leading up to the final pass at Intipunku (Sun Gate).
 Suddenly the whole of Machu Picchu is spread out before you in all its glory - a fantastic sight for all.

 When you arrive at the ruins you'll have plenty of time to take photos of Machu Picchu from the classic view point'.
 When the group is back together again we descend to the main entrance where you can safely leave your large backpacks.
 You can also go to the toilet and have a quick coffee in the restaurant just outside the entrance.
 The group will re-enter the ruins with the same guide for a complete tour of the major sectors.
-The tour takes about 2 hours so by about 11:00 you'll have free time to explore the ruins alone.
+The tour takes about 2 hours so after 11:00 you'll have about an hour to explore the ruins alone.
 For information about climbing Huayna Picchu (optional) please see our frequently asked questions page.

-The train back to Cusco departs from Aguas Calientes which is the nearest village to the ruins of Machu Picchu.
-The train departs at approximately 18:45pm (time can vary subject to ticket availability) and you'll arrive back in Cusco for about 22:30pm.
+The train departs from Aguas Calientes at approximately 18:20pm (time can vary subject to ticket availability) and you'll arrive back in Cusco for about 22:15pm.
 Included in our standard service is the tourist bus from Machu Picchu down to Aguas Calientes, return on the train from Aguas Calientes to Ollantaytambo where you will be collected and taken by bus back to Cusco.

 Important note: The above trek itinerary is typical of 98% majority of our Inca trail 4 day groups.
 However campsites used during the trek may be subject to change depending on availability of spaces as issued by the UGM (the government authorities that control access to the Inca Trail).
 The UGM are responsible for allocating the campsites to the various trekking companies.
 Although we try to make Wiñay Wayna our last campsite (since it is only a 2 hour trek to Machu Picchu) we cannot guarantee this to be the case and on occasions we have been allocated space at Phuyupatamarca (nearly 5 hours from Machu Picchu).
 These matters are the same for all trekking companies and are outside of our direct control.